cambridge-mlg/sampled-laplace/README.md

-# Linearised NNs
+# sampled-laplace

-This repository includes code and experiments for the paper [Sampling-based inference for large linear models, with application to linearised Laplace]().
+This repository includes Jax code and experiments for the paper [Sampling-based inference for large linear models, with application to linearised Laplace]().

 ## Run experiments